 If you’ve been dealing with chronic back and hip pain and conventional treatments have not given you full relief, it may be time to speak with a Physical Therapist who can perform a thorough assessment that often includes a direct evaluation of your pelvic floor via vaginal or anal exam.

 If pelvic floor dysfunction is contributing to your discomfort, a Physical Therapy regimen that is specifically designed for you can help ensure that the underlying cause of your chronic pain is properly addressed.
-The Physical Therapists at Purposed Physical Therapy have years of experience with different pain management approaches, and they are sensitive to the needs of each individual they work with.
-Call today to schedule your consultation.
+Physical Therapists have years of experience with different pain management approaches, and they are sensitive to the needs of each individual they work with.

 1. Faubion SS, Shuster LT, Bharuchac AE.
 Recognition and Management of Nonrelaxing Pelvic Floor Dysfunction.
 Mayo Clin Proc.
 2012;87(2):187-193.